ekoi/automated-curation-platform/README.md

 - Deposit to File System

 **Transformers**: These components play a vital role in translating metadata to fit the standards of the destination repository, guaranteeing that deposited content is both accurately packaged and fully compliant with the repository’s metadata standards.
 More details can be found in the [transformer service](https://github.com/ekoi/dans-transformer-service).

+**Hooks (Alternative to Transformers)**: Hooks offer a more flexible and programmatic way to define transformations.
+Using hooks, you can:
+- Implement alternative XSLT transformations using Python code.
+- Use jmespath to define JSON-based transformations dynamically.

+Hooks allow for advanced customization and extend the functionality of ACP by enabling users to create tailored transformation logic for complex repository requirements.

 By centralizing and automating these crucial components, ACP provides an efficient, scalable, and adaptable solution for deposit package generation.
 This design makes it significantly easier for users to manage, curate, and deliver content that meets precise repository standards, promoting streamlined workflows and enhancing the quality of digital content management.